Hiiirad/personal-notes/Tech Guide/Ansible/README.md

 ### Preparing Windows Server

+- Ansible Control Machine can only be Linux.
+- Windows machines can be targets of Ansible and thus be part of automation.
+- Ansible connects to a windows machine using **winrm**.
+- Requirements:
+  - *pywinrm* module should be installed on the Ansible Control Machine. `pip install pywinrm`
+  - Setup **winrm** with a powershell script provided and recommended by Ansible. (*ConfigureRemotingForAnsible.ps1*)
+  - Different modes of authentication: Basic/Certificate/Kerberos/NTLM/CredSSP

 ### Ansible-Galaxy

+[Galaxy](https://galaxy.ansible.com) is your hub for finding, reusing and sharing the best Ansible content.

 ### Patterns

+You can use wildcards in your Ansible-Playbook for the hosts you choose.
+Examples:
+- `Host1, Host2, Host3`
+- `Group1, Host1`
+- `Host*`
+- `*.company.com`
+- `192.168.100.*`
+- `webserver[2:5]`
+- `database[3:]`
+- `firewall[:4]`
+- `~(web|db).*\.company\.com`

 ### Dynamic Inventory

+It's not necessary to always define a inventory information in these files.
+Because the *inventory.txt* is a static file and you will have to change that manually.
+If you need to integrate ansible with any other source of inventory in your environment, then you will need to make this inventory dynamic.

+Ansible supports having dynamic inventory files.
+You just need to specify your script instead of your inventory file.
+You can check some of the scripts at the Ansible documentation site.

 ### Developing Custom Modules

+You need to write a Python program and place it in the modules directory on your server.
+The program though has to be written in a particular format.
+You can get the template to start with from the Ansible documentation site.

 ---
 ## Part 08 (Ansible Terminology)